PlasmaEngine/PlasmaDocs/docs/Manual/audio/soundnode/volumenode.markdown

+# Volume Node
 The [ VolumeNode ](https://github.com/PlasmaEngine/PlasmaDocs/blob/master/code_reference/class_reference/volumenode.markdown) collects audio data from all of its inputs and applies a volume modification to the samples before passing them off to its output nodes.

 # Common Uses

 - Collecting several sounds together and changing their volume all at once

 # Using the VolumeNode

 There are two linked properties that can be used to set the value of the volume modification: changing one of them will also change the value of the other.
 The `Volume` property is a floating point multiplier applied to the audio signal: a value of `1.0` does not affect the sound, `2.0` will double the volume, `0.5` will halve it, and `0.0` will make the sound inaudible.
 The `Decibels` property allows you to set the volume using the logarithmic decibel scale.
 A value of `0` dB does not affect the sound, `6` dB will double the sound�s volume, `-6` dB will halve it, and `-100` dB is effectively the same as setting Volume to `0`.